Rog: Plot

-Uday Singh Rathod is a law-abiding but troubled police officer, famous for his extraordinary investigations, he is experiencing insomnia.
-When Maya Solomon, a famous model is murdered, Rathod is given the custody of the case and he is asked to solve it within a week by the Dy Commissioner Kumar.
-Three people are shortlisted as prime suspects; Harsh, a famous journalist, Ali, a millionaire and Shyamoli, Ali's partner.
+Uday Singh Rathod is a law-abiding but troubled police officer, famous for his extraordinary investigations.
+He is experiencing insomnia.
+When Maya Solomon, a famous model, is murdered, Rathod is given custody of the case, and he is asked to solve it within a week by the Dy Commissioner Kumar.
+Three people are shortlisted as prime suspects: Harsh, a famous journalist; Ali, a millionaire; and Shyamoli, Ali's partner.

-When the investigation begins, Harsh offers Rathod help in hunting down the murderer, while drawing his attention to the fact that Maya was about to mary Ali, but because Ali was a womanizer and couldn't keep up with one woman.
+When the investigation begins, Harsh offers Rathod help in hunting down the murderer while drawing his attention to the fact that Maya was about to marry Ali, but because Ali was a womanizer and couldn't keep up with one woman.
 So Ali, along with Shyamoli, killed Maya.
 Rathod theorizes on these lines and goes to Ali's house with Harsh.

 He questions Ali and reaches Maya's house to gather further evidence on the case.
 While leading the investigations and running through Maya's past, Rathod starts to fall in love with the image of the dead woman.
 One night, to his shock, as he is gathering evidence in her house, Maya appears suddenly.
 This leaves Rathod confused about the dead body found in the house and forces him to reconsider the suspects.

-All this while, Maya's simplicity, and subtle beauty keeps drawing Rathod towards her.
-He interrogates Maya whereupon she reveals that before the night of the murder, she left for a two-day holiday.
+All this while, Maya's simplicity and subtle beauty keep drawing Rathod towards her.
+He interrogates Maya, whereupon she reveals that before the night of the murder, she left for a two-day holiday.
 Ali, meanwhile, used duplicate keys to bring another girl Neena to spend the night at Maya's house.
 Neena was killed, but Ali wasn't involved in the killing.
 Rathod tells Maya that due to lack of evidence, all suspicions fall on her and that she could be prosecuted for the crime.
 Rathod thinks for a few moments and tells Maya that regardless of everyone's opinion, he thinks she is innocent.
 He advises her to flee, offering to make all arrangements.
 She refuses to leave.